What is ANCA-Associated Vasculitis (AAV)? | TAVNEOS® (avacopan)

 Read less

-AAV is a group of rare diseases that affects small- to medium-sized blood vessels in your body
+ANCA-associated vasculitis (AAV) is a group of rare autoimmune diseases that affect blood vessels throughout your body

-Active disease means that you have signs and/or symptoms of the disease that are new, not getting better, or getting worse.
+Active disease means that you have signs and symptoms of the disease that are new, not getting better, or getting worse.*

-Severe disease is defined as AAV with signs and/or symptoms that are organ- or life-threatening.
+Severe disease is defined as GPA or MPA with signs and symptoms that are organ- or life-threatening.

-Granulomatosis with polyangiitis (GPA) and microscopic polyangiitis (MPA) are the 2 most common types of AAV
+GPA and MPA are the 2 most common subtypes of AAV

-Severe active GPA and MPA are serious but treatable diseases.
-Your doctor will work with you to develop a treatment plan that suits your needs.
+Severe active GPA and MPA are serious but treatable.
+You and your doctor will decide on a treatment plan that is best for you.

 granulomatosis-with-polyangiitis-mb